 I will evaluate the merits of permissive and restrictive approaches to female and male genital alteration, assessing the advantages of specific policies.
 In so doing, I will argue for gender equality in genital alteration policies.

-my brilliant bioethicist friend and colleague, Brian Earp.
+My talk stems from a wonderful collaborative partnership with my brilliant bioethicist friend and colleague, Brian Earp.
 We spent last summer conducting research at the Brocher Foundation in Geneva on a project entitled 'The Science, Politics, and Ethics of Male Circumcision: An Interdisciplinary Take on an Emerging Global Controversy.'

 Date: Wednesday 23rd November